 Built and designed entirely by the Rock Hill Fire Department, the museum provides fire education, history, and a detailed glimpse into the life of firefighters to everyone who visits.
 The Rock Hill Fire Department Museum is one of the best fun activities in the city, especially for younger children.

-It features a life-size fire truck, a mockup of a two-story home and fire station, a real ambulance with medical equipment, an antique fire truck, and many other hands-on experiences to help visitors of all ages learn about fire safety and the responsibilities that come with being a firefighter.
+It features a life-size fire truck, a mockup of a two-story home and fire station, a real ambulance with medical equipment, an antique fire truck, and many other hands-on experiences to help visitors of all ages learn about fire safety and the responsibilities of a firefighter.

-The museum also has a gift shop, snack area, and, of course, a real fire pole that is always a favorite amongst visitors!
+The museum also has a gift shop, snack area, and a real fire pole, which is always a favorite among visitors!
 Reservations for the museum are currently required and can be made through the museum’s website.

-See Related: Fun & Best Things to Do in Travelers Rest, South Carolina
+See Related: Things to Do in Travelers Rest, South Carolina

 8. Ebenezer Park

 Located on the shores of Lake Wylie, Ebenezer Park provides 26 acres of recreational activities and overnight camping.
-The beautiful 13,443-acre Lake Wylie borders both North and South Carolina and gives visitors the chance to enjoy boating, fishing, swimming, and other water sports.
+The beautiful 13,443-acre Lake Wylie borders North and South Carolina, allowing visitors to enjoy boating, fishing, swimming, and other water sports.

-Ebenezer Park amenities include walking trails, picnic areas, green spaces, and plenty of places to sit and relax while taking in the waterfront views.
-The 66 campsites in the park can accommodate RVs, trailers, and tents and provide full hookups for electric, water, and sewer.
+Ebenezer Park amenities include walking trails, picnic areas, green spaces, and plenty of places to sit and relax while enjoying the waterfront views.
+The 66 campsites in the park can accommodate RVs, trailers, and tents and provide full hookups for electricity, water, and sewer.

 Picnic tables and fire rings are also available at each site.
-The campground is open year-round and reservations are required in advance.
-Ebenezer park is the perfect place for a relaxing family trip surrounded by the lovely South Carolina scenery.
+The campground is open year-round, and reservations are required in advance.
+Ebenezer Park is perfect for a relaxing family trip surrounded by the lovely South Carolina scenery.